AdobeDocs/campaign-classic.en/help/installation/using/prerequisites-of-campaign-installation-in-linux.md

 * LibreOffice, refer to [Installing LibreOffice for Debian](#installing-libreoffice-for-debian) and [Installing LibreOffice for CentOS](#installing-libreoffice-for-centos),
 * Fonts, refer to [Fonts for MTA statistics](#fonts-for-mta-statistics) and [Fonts for Japanese instances](#fonts-for-japanese-instances).

->[!NOTE]
->
->To install a build lower or equal to 8709 on CentOS 7 and Debian 8 platforms the apache access_compat module must be enabled.

 ### Libraries {#libraries}